 The Bible states in Psalm 90: 12 and Exodus 23: 26 that God has allotted to each human a certain number of days (that number known only to God) in which He wants us to learn wisdom.
-Wisdom is defined as “learning comprehensive insight into God’s person, character, and nature, and the way He works throughout all creation, including his altogether good purposes for earth, and especially how He lovingly relates to and works among all humanity.”
+Wisdom is defined as “learning comprehensive insight into God’s person, character, and nature, and the way He works throughout all creation, including his altogether good purposes for earth, AND especially how He lovingly relates to and works among all humanity.”
+Both aspects of that definition are important; “ya can’t have one without the other.”

 When God brings any human to his or her last numbered day, that is when the person will die—not sooner, not later.
 Hopefully, that person will have learned true wisdom by the time that final numbered day arrives.